-(I.e. regional or national professional meetings)

-It is the student's responsibility to contact the course director for approval of absence due to attendance at a professional activity.
+(I.e. regional or national professional meetings or presenting research) It is the student's responsibility to contact the course director for approval of absence due to attendance at a professional activity.
 Approval should be sought as early as possible and prior to making travel arrangements for the meeting.
 Each student is responsible for follow up with the course director(s) for any missed classes, assignments or assessments.
 It is at the course director's discretion as to whether or not the absence will be excused and what timeframe, if any, will be given for missed assignments or assessments.

-The Office of Student Affairs will work in conjunction with the organization advisors and Department Chairs so that meeting dates are included on the COP student affairs calendar in a timely manner.
+The Office of Student Affairs will work in conjunction with the organization leaders, advisors and Department Chairs so that meeting dates are included on the COP student affairs calendar in a timely manner.

 The Office of Student Affairs, with input from SPEAC when necessary, will consider student academic performance as criteria for attendance or financial support at professional meetings.
+See Chapter IV, Section C for additional details.